anovos/anovos-docs/docs/using-anovos/config_file.md

 - `source_path`: If `pre_existing_source` is `true`, this described from where the pre-computed data is loaded.

-# TODO: This is confusing
 - `drift_statistics_folder`. drift_statistics folder must contain attribute_binning & frequency_counts folders.
 If pre_existing_source is False, this can be used for saving the details.
 Default "NA" for temporarily saving source dataset attribute_binning folder.
+  **🚧 TODO: Clarify.
+This is confusing for users that are not familiar with the library's internals.**

-_Example:_
+🤓  _Example:_
 ```yaml
 configs:
   list_of_cols: all